Cases on appeal

 The ECJ delivered its decision on 30 November 2017 in The Sash Window Workshop Ltd and another v King IRLR 142 ECJ.
 The ECJ held that a worker must be able to carry over unused holiday when the employer does not put that worker in a position to exercise the right to take paid annual leave.
 The ECJ decision casts doubt on the limitations on claims for historical non-payment of holiday pay in Bear Scotland Ltd and others v Fulton and others; Hertel (UK) Ltd v Woods and others; Amec Group Ltd v Law and others IRLR 15 EAT.
 The Deduction from Wages (Limitation) Regulations 2014 (SI 2014/3322), which impose a two-year limitation period on most unlawful deductions from wages claims, also now appear to contravene EU law where the case relates to holiday pay.

-The case now returns to the Court of Appeal.
-The Court is expected to hear the appeal on 20 or 21 November 2018.
+The case returned to the Court of Appeal.
+The Court was due to hear the appeal on 20 or 21 November 2018, but the parties reached a settlement on 19 November 2018.